ricarim/sueca-companion/README.md

 Some features that I would like to add in the future include:

  - Tutorial page
+ - Comprehensive logging to maintain a detailed log of all actions, moves, and system decisions for later review or debugging.
  - Improvements in the accuracy and speed of the card detection model.
  - Implementation of a training mode to enhance card detection.